prakhar175/RAG-chatbot/README.md

 # RAG Memory App with PDF Upload

+need updation to be compatible with langchain 1.x
 A powerful Retrieval-Augmented Generation (RAG) application built with Streamlit that allows users to upload PDF documents and have intelligent conversations about their content using LangChain and Groq's LLaMA model.

 ## 🚀 Features